Roxxik/redox-doc/README.md

 # redox-doc
-Giving an overview over rust, will be hosted on the website, later
+Giving an overview over redox, will be hosted on the website, later